msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 In the `Add Item` window, you can look up an item by:
 * reading through the list of available items
-* or by typing as much of an item name
+* or by typing some or all of item name
-* or by typing as much of an item code
+* or by typing some or all of an item code

 Once your item is highligthed, tap on the name or press `Enter`.